anjackson/anjackson.github.io/digipres-lessons-learned/index.md

 We don't need registries for what to do, we need each other.
 It takes a village...

+[^1]: Sometimes, this gap has been reduced using a technique called [memory mapping](https://en.wikipedia.org/wiki/Memory-mapped_file).
+This allows some or all of a given file to be treated as if it were part of the computers memory, which is more efficient than having to copy chunks of data into memory before being able to interact with them.
+LIKE SCREEN FORMAT SAMENESS This only works with [random-access media]() - again, we rarely iteract with literal 'streams' of bits.

 - Spectrum load music and in-band signalling.
 Out of band signalling and tape covers.